SCIInstitute/PFEIFER/README.md

 ![Processing Script Settings Window](DocumentationFigures/1.png)

 A: Location of the processing script file.
-If opening for the first time Matmap will create a new processing script "ScriptData" in the current working directory.
+If opening for the first time PFEIFER will create a new processing script "ScriptData" in the current working directory.
 This file will store all the settings set lower in the window.

 B: Location of the processing data file.
 This is the location of the ProcessingData file created upon initializing matmap i.e. "helper files"

 C: Input Directory.
-This is the location of the input directory, or the data you would like to input into Matmap
+This is the location of the input directory, or the data you would like to input into PFEIFER

-D: MATLAB output Directory: This is the location of the output data as created by the Matmap program (Matmap creates a series of .mat files following completion of the processing of input data)
+D: MATLAB output Directory: This is the location of the output data as created by the PFEIFER program (PFEIFER creates a series of .mat files following completion of the processing of input data)

 E: Baseline width: Width of the average used during isoelectric beat selection in order to perform baseline correction.